 It also means that lawyers have to go to court (unless they are doing transactional work).
 Going to court requires extensive preparation.
 And to go to court, lawyers have to file legal documents, like pleadings and motions.
 They also have to conduct discovery, issue subpoenas, take depositions, etc. All of this takes call considerable time and preparation.

+Legal research is a must for a lawyer to be successful.
+Conducting legal research also takes time in terms of reviewing case law, statutes, and rules.
 Of course, lawyers also have administrative duties that they have to attend to as well.
 These administrative duties are generally items for which they cannot bill.

 Lawyers who succeed in private practice inherently get that to be successful, they have to log the hours.
 They have to do the face time in the office.
 They have to be dedicated.